 If you have breast implants, you should still have screening mammograms.
 Even with implants, mammography is an effective way to screen for breast cancer.
 It’s harder to find abnormalities with implants, though.
 There’s also a slight risk of implant rupture during a mammogram.

 Talk to your doctor about your BI-RADS score.
-They can walk you through your results and makes recommendations for future tests or treatment.
+They can walk you through your results and make recommendations for future tests or treatment.

 Mammograms are good at finding abnormalities before you can feel them.
 Early identification means treatment can begin sooner.
 Breast cancer is easier to treat before it spreads outside the breast.